centreon/centreon-archived/doc/en/release_notes/centreon-2.5.3.rst

 Warning
 *******

 This version include a couple of security fixes.
 Please proceed to the update of your platform if your centreon is not in version 2.5.3 at least.
+If you're using Debian or Suse before doing the update, you need to install php5-sqlite package.

+The update can take some times due to the update to UTF-8 format (#5609)

 ******
 Notice